 In 2020, the Association decided to expand its network and now welcomes the following types of companies among its members:

 - Ordinary members (with voting and eligibility rights): companies and associations in the chemical or pharmaceutical sector whose main activity is industrial or research, or companies whose turnover is generated in the chemical or pharmaceutical industry or trading.

 - Start-ups (acquisition of voting and eligibility rights starting from the fourth year of membership): start-up companies in the chemical or pharmaceutical sector

 - Associate members (without voting and eligibility rights): service and consulting companies

-The Association at present counts 31 member companies and 1 start-up member, with a combined workforce of 2900 employees and which reach a total annual turnover of approximately 1.7 Billion Swiss Francs.
+The Association at present counts 38 ordinary members, 2 start-ups and 10 associate members, with a combined workforce of 3000 employees and which reach a total annual turnover of approximately 1.8 Billion Swiss Francs.
 This clearly attests that Farma Industria Ticino represents the greatest majority of Ticino-based companies of this specific sector.
 The actual number of personnel of the companies associated with Farma Industria Ticino averages at 100 employees and is therefore higher to the average associated with the entire industrial sector of Ticino (with an average size of 50 employees).

 Among the several areas of interest of the association, the principal ones are as follows:

 - to promote collaboration and exchange of opinions and experience between each single member of the sector,

 - to represent the member companies in encounters with public opinion, the media, political authorities and various public and private corporations,